Skip to content

 Option Default Description

-DAQIRI_MGR "dpdk socket rdma" Space-separated list of backends to build.
-Valid values: dpdk, socket, rdma.
+DAQIRI_MGR "dpdk socket rdma" Space-separated list of manager implementations to compile in.
+Valid values: dpdk (Raw Ethernet), socket (Linux UDP/TCP sockets), rdma (RoCE).

 DAQIRI_BUILD_PYTHON OFF Build pybind11 Python bindings.